Yes. Estonia is a member of the European Union, which implements UN sanctions in all member states by way of directly applicable regulations.

 What is the nature of the sanctions regime in Estonia?

-Estonia follows the restrictive measures laid down by the UN, the EU and other international organisations which are binding on Estonia.
+Estonia follows the restrictive measures laid down by the UN, the EU and other international organizations which are binding on Estonia.
 Estonia’s main legislation for enforcing international sanctions is the International Sanctions Act 2010 (“the Act”).

 To the extent that issues are not covered by Chapter 3 (concerning the implementation of sanctions) or Chapter 4 of the Act (concerning state supervision), the relevant legislation is the Money Laundering and Terrorist Financing Prevention Act 2007.

 Where international sanctions are not directly effective in Estonia, they are passed into law by way of government act.
 For example, an arms embargo is implemented through the Strategic Goods Act 2011.
 Such acts are proposed by the Ministry of Foreign Affairs.

 In relation to financial sanctions, individuals and legal entities must notify the Estonian Financial Intelligence Unit if they know or suspect that someone with whom they are doing business, or are planning to do business, is the subject of an international financial sanction.
 Some people, such as banks, are under more onerous obligations to uphold sanctions in order to “draw special attention” and “take measures.”